ThePacielloGroup/cupper/content/patterns/coding/tested.md

 When you're an inclusive designer, it's pertinent to do some testing.
 Following specs is one thing, but you need to verify that your component works okay for users.

-**Infusion** provided a `tested` shortcode that lets you show which browsers and assistive technologies you've tried your design out in.
+**Cupper** provided a `tested` shortcode that lets you show which browsers and assistive technologies you've tried your design out in.
 Here's an example.
 Note the commas and "+" signs.

 {{<codeBlock>}}
 &#x7b;{% tested using="Firefox + JAWS, Chrome, Safari iOS + Voiceover, Edge" %}}